 For example, when lines in a design have uneven strokes, sometimes it can be disturbing to look at.
 Or you might want thicker lines to bolden the look.

 Luckily, Photoshop makes it easy to do this.

 Hey there!
 I’m Cara and I like things to look exactly how I want.
 Thankfully, I have Photoshop to help me create or modify design elements to my liking.

-Today, let’s look at how to thicken lines in Photoshop so you too can make designs exactly how you want them.
+Today, let’s look at how to make lines thicker in Photoshop so that you can make designs exactly how you want them.
 Follow the steps below!